Nicknameinmel/Read_financial_report/README.md

 # Read_financial_report
-Script read financial report from CapitalIQ(Balance Sheet&amp; Income statement
+Script read a batch of financial reports from CapitalIQ(Balance Sheet&amp; Income statement).
+Files must be matched the strcture of sample data if script was applied directly.
+Check the code for more details.